How To Cook Asparagus

 a mustard dressing or a good quality mayonnaise – so

-there will be less waste with these as well.
+there will be less waste with these and they taste just as lovely.

 fact it is much better than using a vegetable peeler as it takes a thicker peel.
 But, I seldom have to peel mine.

 a bowl of cold water, or rinse under running water and drain them.

-Take a few spears and tie them with string
+- For easier handling take a few spears and tie them with cooking string

 near the tip and near the butt end.

-Bring a pan of salted water to the boil and
+- Bring a pan of salted water to a boil and

 place the asparagus in it then lower the heat and cook gently for about fifteen